By John Plotz

 Descent: Most climbers walk-off the routes by trending climber’s left at the top and following gulley systems dropping to the south or southwest.
 This is a moderately long and tricky descent with loose scree and some exposed, third-class scrambling.
 If you decide to descend as described in this article, bring a 60-meter rappel rope.

-Map: See our topographic map to the Icicle for finding different crags.
+Map: See our topographic map (below) to the Icicle for finding different crags.

 Permits.
 Northwest Forest Pass needed to park at the trailhead.